Choropleth map with a customized legend

 The easiest way to find the center of each country is to use the centroid attribute of the geometry column in the geo dataframe.
 These coordinates can then be used to add annotations to the map.

 Since the default font isn't very attractive, we load two other fonts: one for the title and one for the annotations.
-We can then use the ax_text() function from the highlight_text library to add annotations to the map.
-Check out this post to learn how to use custom fonts in matplotlib.
+We can then use the ax_text() function from the highlight_text library to add annotations to the map, and pyfonts to load the fonts from Github.

 Just before adding the annotations, we define an adjustment dictionary to help us improve the approximate position of the annotations.
 This is necessary because centroids aren't always ideally positioned for annotations, especially in countries with outlying islands.